kamkarshahroudi/ProjectDotnetCore6/README.md

 This project performs four main operations in the database :

-Insert data with post
+1-Insert data with post

-Delete from the database with Delete
+2-Delete from the database with Delete

-Edit data with put and showing the data with Get
+3-Edit data with put and

+4-showing the data with Get

 Therefore, to run this project, you need to install